Will enabling bank feeds alter my existing transactions?

 Of course!
 You can follow the steps outlined in this article and repeat the process for each bank feed you want disabled.

-If you’re just looking to switch your bank feed to a new Open Banking bank feed, then check out these articles:
+If you’re just looking to switch your bank feed to an Open Banking bank feed, then check out this article on how to switch.